Jacksoor/serviette/website/content/guides/scripting.md

 Kobun provides each user with a limited amount of private storage located at `/mnt/private`, where you can store anything you'd like.

-To access this storage outside of your scripts you need to set a password first, by clicking <button type="button" class="btn btn-secondary">Account Info</button> next to your user name in the [editor](/editor) and scroll down to the password fields.
-After you've set your password you can log onto `https://storage.kobun.company` via any WebDAV client like [WinSCP](https://winscp.net/) using your user name and password.
+To access this storage outside of your scripts you need to set a password first, by clicking <button type="button" class="btn btn-secondary active" style="background-color: #fff;">Account Info</button> next to your user name in the [editor](/editor) and scroll down to the password fields.
+After you've set your password you can log onto `https://storage.kobun.company` via any WebDAV client like [WinSCP](https://winscp.net/) using your user name and chosen password.

 A good way to store data is inside a sqlite3 database as shown in [rfw/quote](https://kobun.company/scripts/view.html?rfw/quote) or [jacob/pixiepoints](https://kobun.life/scripts/view.html?jacob/pixiepoints).